Cherseraphim/Crator/README.md

 run 'npm i', from root of project '/tribeFramework'

-Update the './cypress.config.js' under 'env' object,with user account credentials needed to log into the site.
+Update the './cypress.config.js' under 'env' object,with user account credentials needed to log into the site, as well as the test site Url

 This file can be configured for different accounts and different environments.

 ie.
+...
+baseUrl: 'test site url',
 env: {
         username: 'testUser',
         password: 'testpassword'